 To facilitate exchange of products, there are two means: (1) The monetary system, (2) the social control of consumption in accordance with available stocks.
-We choose, naturally, the second geoisie, seconded by the Marxist tendency, have known how to propose.
-It is said a totalitarian state will eliminate the contradictions of rival capitalist groups, suppress the friction of the struggle of classes and convert the economic apparatus of an entire country into a single power, responding to a single will.
+We choose, naturally, the second method by which we would establish the unit of production and the unit of consumption in accordance with the necessities of society.